collective/collective.listingviews/src/collective/listingviews/tests/listingviews.rst

 You will now have a listing that contains all the information you need.
+We have

-We have a definition for the fields of the folder (the context item)
+- a definition for the fields of the folder (the context item)
+- an unordered list of definition lists for every item contained in the folder.

+  - the title of ``item1``
+  - a title made into a link to ``item1``
+  - the ``EffectiveDate`` using Plone's default Date format
+  - and finally our custom version of the effective date

+Note the html is in exactly the same order as we specifed in our view definition

 >>> print browser.contents
 <...